-At Kenn Church of England Primary School, if parents wish to request an absence, they will need to complete an Absence Request Form and attend a meeting with the Head of School to discuss the absence request.
+At Kenn Primary School, if parents wish to request an absence, they will need to complete an Absence Request Form and attend a meeting with the Head of School to discuss the absence request.
 The request for leave must normally come from a parent with whom the child normally resides.